-In statement to the Associate Press, Kirby excluded the lift of sanctions and normalization of bilateral relation in the near future.
-He said Washington hasgrave concerns about the situation in Darfur region.
+In statements to the Associate Press, Kirby excluded the lift of sanctions and normalization of bilateral relation in the near future.
+He said Washington has grave concerns about the situation in Darfur region.

 "Complete normalization of relations would require significant progress in a range of other areas," Kirby said.

 The spokesperson underlined "the need for improvements in conditions in Darfur" according to the AP.